wolray/seq-java/README.md

 # Seq for Java

-This project provides a new `Stream` like API, called `Seq`.
-It looks very much like `Sequence` of the Kotlin language, while implemented by pure Java with a totally different mechanism.
+This project provides a new streaming API, called `Seq`.
+It looks very much like `Sequence` of the Kotlin language, while implemented by a totally different mechanism and wrote in pure Java.

 ## Definition

 Unlike most streaming API implementations, `Seq` is not based on `Iterator`.
 It only requires a single `Consumer -> void` interface.
-While `Iterator` needs both `next` and `hasNext`, which makes them hard to adapt for procedural languages.
+While `Iterator` needs both `next` and `hasNext`, which makes them hard to adapt for some procedural languages.
 Here is the definition of `Seq`:
 ```java
 public interface Seq<T> {
     void eval(Consumer<T> consumer);
 }
 ```
 This `eval` is the only abstract interface of `Seq`, and is naturally implemented (and inspired) by `Iterable`'s `forEach`.
-It is so light-weighted and low-level that it can be implemented to nearly any language, as long as the language supports closure.
+It is so simple and low-level that it can be implemented to nearly any language, as long as the language supports closures.

 ## Features

 * Powerful and complete streaming API, **FASTER** than Java `Stream` and Kotlin `Sequence`.
 * **GENERATOR** ability like `yield` in Python, Javascript, Kotlin, C# and so on.
-Coroutines or CPS (Continuation-Passing-Style) are **NOT** required.
+Coroutines or CPS (Continuation-Passing-Style) transformation are **NOT** required.

-For the first time in history, you can do thread-free `yield` in Java, but not just Java.
+For the first time, you can do actual generator `yield` in Java, and not just Java.
 This API is applicable to any closure-supported language.

 ## API